raesene/kube_security_lab/README.md

 To get the flexibility to set-up the various vulnerable clusters we're using [Ansible](https://www.ansible.com/) playbooks.

+If you're want to get an idea of how this works and where to start, there's an episode of [rawkode live](https://www.youtube.com/watch?reload=9&v=Srd1qqxDReA&t=6s) where we go through it all.

 ## Pre-requisites

 Before starting you'll need to install